-Behavioural intention
+Behavioral intention

-Behavioural intention refers to the degree to which a user has consciously decided to use technology (Ajzen, 2005; Venkatesh et al., 2003).
-The latter researcher has also found that intention is a critical predictor of actual behaviour.
-In the context of solar PV technology, behavioural intention refers to customers' willingness to adopt this alternative energy, which will lead to the actual purchase and installation of solar panels in their houses (Lau et al., 2020).
+Behavioral intention refers to the degree in which a user has made a conscious decision in using technology (Ajzen, 2005; Venkatesh et al., 2003).
+The latter researcher has also found that intention is a critical predictor of actual behavior.
+In the context of solar PV technology, behavioral intention refers to customers' willingness to adopt this alternative energy, which will then lead to the actual purchase and installation of solar panels in their house (Lau et al, 2020).

 Generally, "intention to use" and "plan (to use the product) in the future" are identified elements of behavioral intention (Castillo, Cabanillas, & Ramos, 2023; Sun & Wang, 2019).
 In addition, researchers have also used word-of-mouth (WOM) as an element of behavioral intention (Abu-Taieh et al., 2022; Li, Tse, Zhang, & Phi, 2023; Nguyen & Phan, 2022).
 Since recommending a product symptomizes a consumer's positive perceived value towards it, positive WOM is found to be closely linked to actual purchase (Abu-Taieh et al., 2022; Anderson, 1988; Nguyen & Phan, 2022).
-Thus, the present authors define behavioural intention as a person's intention to adopt, future plan to use, and the likelihood of recommending solar PV technology.
+Thus, the present authors define behavioral intention as a person's intention to adopt, future plan to use, and likelihood of recommending solar PV technology.